 The Collaborative identified a growing opportunity gap in education based on geographic location.
 To help bridge this gap, our solution was to navigate and support the sustainable growth of a mobile STEM program.
 With the support of Clemson University and South Carolina 4-H, Science on the Move was created.
 This program brings education kits and training to underserved youth in rural and urban areas across the state.
 From robotics to energy programs, Science on the Move has helped expose students to a variety of workforce opportunities.

 2. STEM In the Streets

 The Upstate SC STEM Collaborative’s vision relies heavily on the accelerated promotion of STEM education in the region.
 We knew that we needed to do this in an innovative way to help promote STEM workforce development in schools and with students.
-To engage the community directly, a STEAM-cenetred festival was proposed. iMAGINE Upstate fueled by ScanSource is the result of this brainstorming. iMAGINE Upstate is a 10-day festival celebrating STEAM careers and education and capstones with a 1-day community street festival held annually in downtown Greenville.
+To engage the community directly, a STEAM-cenetred festival was proposed. iMAGINE Upstate fueled by ScanSource is the result of this brainstorming. iMAGINE Upstate is an annual festival designed to showcase pre-K – 12 education and career pathways in Science, Technology, Arts, Engineering, and Math through fun, hands on learning.

 3. Creating a Map for our Future

 We set out to increase collaboration and general efficiency of STEM education programs throughout South Carolina by creating an asset map of STEM programs.
 The result of this effort is the STEM Linx.
 This resource is currently in Beta and ready for the STEM community to populate.